 - No detail is too small.
 Candidates expect their interviewers to be prepared and on time.
 Set expectations up front with your hiring managers so they understand these details matter to candidates.
 Then, support them with the training, guidance, and checklists needed to make sure they can deliver.
 Manage your time during the interview so you can afford candidates plenty of time for that two-way conversation.
 And, make the most of each interview cycle so you don’t have to pull candidates back in for another round of interviews.
 Video interviewing technology can help you easily get all of your key hiring decision-makers into a single interview.

 - Candidates won’t tolerate delays.
 Make sure your hiring managers understand the competitive marketplace we live in.
-Implement protocols that make it possible to act quickly to snap up a great candidate when she is available and attentive.
+Implement protocols that make it possible to act quickly to snap up a great candidate when they are available and attentive.

 - Expand your conversation.
 Invite hiring managers in to understand the process and invite yourself into their world to understand their team.
 Spend time up-front on communicating and building your relationship.